WHERE HAVE ALL THE BOOT BOYS GONE?

 In the 1970s and '80s a goal scored became license to go radio rental.
 Fans were regularly injured by sudden, violent terrace surges.
 They’d crunch at rib cage level into solid steel crash barriers.
 The old Liverpool Kop surged constantly throughout games and was never a place for the fainthearted.
 Down in London a raucous, jump up and down version of the old music hall favourite; Knees up Mother Brown became hugely popular at games.
 The chorus of "Oh my, what a rotten song!" would always be accompanied by a massive push down the terracing.
 Old Mother Brown chalked up countless casualties in her terrace heyday.
 They’d be left sprawled on the steps or jack-knifed over crash barriers, with just seconds to scarper clear before the chorus was repeated.
 Stewarding and crowd control techniques in England were pretty basic back then, and as was often the case for English football fans during this period, there was serious bother lurking just around the corner.

 Back in England, Prime Minister Margaret Thatcher rolled up her sleeves.
 English teams were banned from competing in Europe for five years.
 Police then set about infiltrating hooligan firms using undercover officers and covert surveillance.
 High profile crack-of-dawn house raids came next.
-Front doors were smashed in and hooligans were lead up the garden path by officers – although in many cases the roles were reversed down at the nick.
+Front doors were smashed in and known hooligans were lead up the garden path.
 The authorities slowly but surely began to get a handle on it all.
 Drinking inside football grounds was banned, and plain clothed ‘spotters’ were deployed to mingle at potential flashpoints.
 Despite the Valley Parade tragedy, crowd control fences were erected at grounds to prevent pitch invasions.
 And then came the end game.

 Leppings Lane, the smaller end of Hillsborough Stadium